top of page

 Why Venomous Reptiles Are Valuable — for Medicine, Science, and Future Generations

-In our sessions, children learn that many venomous reptiles are not only fascinating animals — they also play an important role in medical research.
+In our sessions, children learn that many venomous reptiles are not just fascinating — they also play a valuable role in modern medicine.

-The compounds found in their venoms already serve as the basis for modern medicines, including treatments for pain, high blood pressure, and certain neurological disorders.
+Compounds found in reptile venom are already used to develop treatments for pain, high blood pressure, and certain neurological conditions.

-It becomes clear that reptiles are not only essential to their ecosystems — they also hold enormous potential for medicine and science.
+This helps students understand that reptiles are not only essential parts of their ecosystems — they also hold tremendous potential for science and medicine.

 schlangengifte